galexla/news_bot/readme.md

 # News bot

 ## Prerequisites
-Before running the bot, you need to have:
+Before running the bot, you need:
-* A `data` and a `logs` folder in the root of your project with write access to it.
-Redis and PostgreSQL data and logs are kept there.
+* A `data` and a `logs` folder in the root of your project with write access to it. `data` is for Redis and PostgreSQL databases. `logs` is for application and bot logs.
-* You will also need to subscribe to a summarization API: https://text-analysis12.p.rapidapi.com/summarize-text/api/v1.1
+* Subscription to a summarization API: https://text-analysis12.p.rapidapi.com/summarize-text/api/v1.1
-* And to a news API: https://worldnewsapi.com/
+* Subscription to a news API: https://worldnewsapi.com/

 ## Configuration
 Rename `.env.example` to `.env` and provide: